RodrigoQVF/RodrigoQVF/ReadMe.md

 # 💫 About Me:
-Desenvolvedor Back-End com conhecimentos em Python, Java, C, C# e mySQL.
+## Welcome to my profile! ##
+Hi!
+My name is Rodrigo Queiroz and i'm a back-end developer with knowledge in Python, Java, C, C# and mySQL database.
+I'm currently studying to increase my experience with some programming languages and frameworks!

 ## 🌐 Socials: